-Use the Libraries' Advanced Search to find primary sources on your topic in the WMU collection.
+Use the Library Search - Advanced Search feature to find primary sources in the WMU Libraries.
+Here are some of the most helpful keywords to use:

 The trick is to combine one or more of these keywords with whatever topic you are researching.
 For example: